Busting the Myths Around the Mercury Music Prize 2014

 Myth 5: The Prize Disqualifies Self-Released Albums

 True.
-Strictly speaking, the Mercury Prize is not an award for the "Albums of the Year", as it claims to be; it’s an award for "Albums of the Year That Record Labels Have Bothered to Send In At a Cost of £204, Have Mainstream Distribution and Are Available to Purchase Via iTunes," as My Bloody Valentine’s Kevin Shields found out this year, much to his annoyance.
+Strictly speaking, the Mercury Prize is not an award for the "Albums of the Year", as it claims to be; it’s an award for "Albums of the Year That Record Labels Have Bothered to Send In At a Cost of £204, Have Mainstream Distribution and Are Available to Purchase Via iTunes," as My Bloody Valentine’s Kevin Shields found out last year, much to his annoyance.

 Myth 6: The Judges Don’t All Listen to Each of the 200 to 250 Albums They’re Sent

 Not quite.
-The deadline for entries this year was July the 10th, and all judges had to submit their votes for the longlist of 25 by late August.
+The deadline for entries this year was early July, and all judges had to submit their votes for the longlist of 25 by late August.
 Let's assume most of the judges have full-time jobs and aren't just kept in stationery cupboards, ready to be sat in front of a stereo for a month and a half – it would be very hard to listen to 250 albums in that time while still earning money and not completely alienating everyone you love.

 In fact, all but one of the judges we spoke to admitted they fell short.
 Instead, the process tries to cover its arse by having a broad range of judges – so, for example, a jazz expert can listen to the jazz entries (and, at this stage, not bother with the assault of landfill indie).
 Plus, a chunk of the albums each year are submitted by a Christian label as a form of evangelism.
 Do you really expect judges to bother?

 Myth 7: The Organisers Are Hammering the Phones Before the Entry Deadline to Get Labels to Enter Albums

 True, but don’t read anything into that.
 It’s in the financial interest of the prize to have as many entries as possible, but they also want a wide-ranging selection of albums for the judges to hear.